cloud-bulldozer/marshall-plan/docs/couchbase.md

 ```

 ### Starting the Infra
-Once you are finished creating/editing the custom resource file and the Ripsaw benchmark operator is running, you can start the infra with:
+Once you are finished creating/editing the custom resource file and the infra operator is running, you can start the infra with:

 ```bash
 $ kubectl apply -f /path/to/cr.yaml